-This Cut Country until will leach your class about the countries of the luf, developing beginning beyond children's immediate environment and non locality to the UR in personal.
-Children will replace the UR to youing all fail-disclast countries, capital cities, human and physical features along with comparing and contrasting the capital cities of London and Brasilia in detail.
+This Our Country unit will teach your class about the countries of the UK developing learning beyond children's immediate environment and own locality to the UK in general.
+Children will explore the UK by looking at individual countries, capital cities, human and physical features along with comparing and contrasting the capital cities of London and Brasilia in defall.
 This unit provides everything you need to give your class a greater insight into the UK and beyond.

-Kev knowledge
+Key knowledge

-- Name the four countries of the UK, capital cities and surrounding seas. - Begin to know the differences between town and country locations. • Use a range of maps (world, country, street maps, gerial views and plans) to locate places and landmarks. - · Begin to know simple features of the countries of the UK. - Use aerial photographs to recognise basic human and physical - Produce a journey line. - Describe human and physical features of the capital city London. - Use internet mapping programmes to observe aerial views. - Compare the capital cities London and Brasilia. - Use world maps and globes to begin to locate some continents and countries. - Name key features of the countries of the UK. - Describe how features may change throughout a journey. - Make comparisons between features of different places. - Explain what London is like in detail using key geographical vocabulary. - Describe similarities and differences between Brasilia and London.
+- Name the four countries of the UK, capital cities and surrounding seas. - Begin to know the differences between town and country locations.
+Use a range of maps (world, country, street maps, aerial views and plans) to locate places and landmarks. - Begin to know simple features of the countries of the UK. - Use aerial photographs to recognise basic human and physical features. - Produce a journey line. - Describe human and physical features of the capital city London. - Use internet mapping programmes to observe aerial views. - Compare the capital cities London and Brasilia. - Use world maps and globes to begin to locate some continents and countries. - Name key features of the countries of the UK. - Describe how features may change throughout a journey. - Make comparisons between features of different places. - Explain what London is like in detail using key geographical vocabulary. - Describe similarities and differences between Brasilia and London.

-- •Name the countries of the UK, capital cities, surrounding seas and a range of other major cities and landmarks. - Identify similarities and differences between the countries of the UK. • Identify national flags and emblems. - Explain some of the pros and cons of town and country locations. - Explain the differences between London and their own local city. - Explain similarities and differences between Brasilia and London and can give reasoned explanations. - Identify a range of human and physical features in aerial photographs. - Use a variety of maps to locate places and landmarks independently - Use world maps and globes to locate and name a range of continents and countries.
+- •Name the countries of the UK, capital cities, surrounding seas and a range of other major cities and landmarks. - Identify similarities and differences between the countries of the UK.
+Identify national flags and emblems. - Explain some of the pros and cons of town and country locations. - Explain the differences between London and their own local city. - Explain similarities and differences between Brasilia and London and can give reasoned explanations. - Identify a range of human and physical features in aerial photographs. - \bullet Use a variety of maps to locate places and landmarks independently. - Use world maps and globes to locate and name a range of continents and countries.